wendyverdonk93/docs/content/payment-methods/banks/dotpay/refund-dotpay.md

 * The transaction are order statuses are now _initialized_.
 As long as the transaction and order statuses are marked as _initialized_, the refund can be cancelled.
 When the transaction status is marked as _completed_, the refund is processed correctly.
 The customer will receive the refund to the bank account number in which the transaction was originally paid to, within the next business day

-In the event of a failed Dotpay refund, please contact our support team at <support@multisafepay.com> to assist you.
+In the event of a failed Dotpay refund, please email our Support Team at <support@multisafepay.com> to assist you.

 >_A refund will only be processed if your balance on your MultiSafepay Control is sufficient._